Witiko/scm-at-arqmath3/paper/presentation.md

     2. Which math representation works best with the soft vector space model?
     3. Which notion of similarity between keywords and symbols works best?
     4. Is it better to use a single model for both text and math or two models?

+# Methods

+## Datasets {#datasets}

+In our experiments, we used the Math StackExchange and ArXMLiv corpora:

+Math StackExchange

+:   The Math StackExchange collection v1.2 (MSE) provided by the organizers of
+    the ARQMath-2 lab [@mansouri2021overview, Section 3] contains 2,466,080 posts
+    from the Math StackExchange question answering website in HTML5 with math formulae in LaTeX.
+An improved Math Stack Exchange collection v1.3 was made available by the organizers of the ARQMath-3 lab [@mansouri2022overview, Section 3], which we did not use due to time constraints.

+ArXMLiv

+:   The ArXMLiv 2020 corpus [@ginev2020arxmliv] contains 1,571,037 scientific
+    preprints from ArXiv in the HTML5 format with math formulae in MathML.
+    Documents in the corpus were converted from LaTeX sources and are divided into the following subsets according to the severity of errors encountered during conversion: `no-problem` (10%), `warning` (60%), and `error` (30%).

+From the corpora, we produced a number of datasets in different formats that we used to train our tokenizers and language models:

+- The *Text + LaTeX* datasets contain text and math formulae in the LaTeX format surrounded by *[MATH]* and *[/MATH]* tags.
+- By contrast, the *Text* datasets only contains text with math formulae removed and the *LaTeX* datasets only contains formulae in the LaTeX format.
+- Finally, the *Tangent-L* datasets contain formulae in the format used by the state-of-the-art search engine from the University of Waterloo.

+To train text & math language models, we combined MSE with the `no-problem` and `warning` subsets of ArXMLiv.
+To validate our language models, we used a small part of the `error` subset of ArXMLiv and no data from MSE.

+* * *

+- In our experiments, we used the Math StackExchange [@mansouri2021overview] and ArXMLiv [@ginev2020arxmliv] corpora.
+- From the corpora, we produced a number of datasets in different formats:

+    Text + LaTeX

+    :   *We denote the set of branches with `[MATH] B_{0}, B_{1}, \ldots, B_{n}
+         [/MATH]` where `[MATH] n [/MATH]` are the number of branches.*

+    Text

+    :   *(Graphs of residually finite groups) Assume that and are satisfied.
+         Let be a graph of groups.
+If is infinite then assume that is continuous.*

+    LaTeX

+    :   `\begin{pmatrix} 1 & n \\ 0 & 1 \end{pmatrix}`

+    Tangent-L

+    :   `#(start)# #(v!△,/,n,-)# #(v!△,/,n)# #(/,v!l,n,n)# #(/,v!l,n)#
+         #(v!l,!0,nn)# #(v!l,!0)# #(end)#`

+- For training, we combined MSE with `no-problem` and `warning` subsets of ArXMLiv.
+- For validation, we used part of the `error` subset of ArXMLiv and no data from MSE.